Data4Democracy/campaign_expenditures/README.md

 ---
-title: "Draft Read Me"
+title: "Campaign Spending Analysis: Read This First"
-author: "Eric and Ryan"
+author: "@eric_bickel and @ryanes"
 date: "1/17/2017"
 output: html_document
 ---

 **Slack:** #propublica

+**Project Leads:** @eric_bickel, @ryanes

 **Project Description:** This ProPublica repository is part of Data for Democracy.
 Our purpose is to collaboratively work through analytic processes that support the journalism at ProPublica.
+This repository in particular contains analysis of campaign spending data.

+New contributors should review the analysis workflow below and then read the dataset description to access the campaign spending data and review the data cleaning methods.

 ## Analysis Workflow